Calliarthron tuberculosum

-Calliarthron tuberculosum is a species of thalloid intertidal alga.
+Calliarthron tuberculosum is a species of thaloid intertidal red algae.
+It is the type species of the genus Calliarthron.

+Taxonomy

+C. tuberculosum was originally described as Corallina tuberculosa in 1840 Alexander Postels and Franz Ruprecht.
+It was reclassified into the genus Calliarthron in 1940 by E. Yale Dawson.

 Distribution and habitat

 Calliarthron tuberculosum is found on the west coast of North America, from the Baja California Peninsula to the Alaska Panhandle.
+It is commonly found in "low intertidal tidepools in moderate to exposed habitats".